Estimate Time4 min

 No matter where life takes you both, it will cost money—and probably more than you think.

 Setting savings goals and going after them as a team can bring you closer together.
 For instance, are wedding bells a future possibility?
 Are you planning to buy a home or start a family?
-Even if it's just a future vacation together, figuring out the financial pieces is a big part of setting the wheels in motion to achieve your dreams and living the life together that you want.
+Even if it's just a future vacation together, figuring out the financial pieces is a big part of setting the wheels in motion to achieve your dreams and live the life together that you want.

 Consider using Fidelity’s "50/15/5" spending and saving guidelines: